DarienLibrary/website_content/content/_finished/reopening/reopening.md

 * Borrowing of books, audiobooks, movies, magazines, and video games
 * Access to all collections throughout the building to borrow materials
 * Study rooms for individuals or small groups
+* Meeting room rentals
 * Access to public computers and internet
 * Scanning, printing, copying, and faxing
-* Reference assistance by phone or email is strongly encouraged
+* Reference assistance

 <br />
 <a href="#return">Return to the top of the page</a>